pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

     - `pet-clinic` is the name of the workload to be updated.
     - `--service-ref` references the service using the format {service-ref-name}={apiVersion}:{kind}:{service-binding-name}.

-Check [services consumption documentation](../../getting-started/consume-services.md) to get more info on how to bind a service to a workload.
+Check [services consumption documentation](../../getting-started/consume-services.md) to get more information on how to bind a service to a workload.

 ## <a id="next-steps"></a> Next steps

-You can check workload details and status, add environment variables, export definitions, bind services and use flags with these [commands](command-reference.md).
-See more detailed explanation of flags usage for each command in [Command reference](command-reference.md).
+You can check workload details and status, add environment variables, export definitions, bind services, and use flags with these [commands](command-reference.md).
+For more information,[Command reference](command-reference.hbs.md).

 1. To check workload status and details, use `workload get` command and to get workload logs, use `workload tail` command.
-For more info about these, refer to [debug workload section](debug-workload.md).
+For more information about these, refer to [debug workload section](debug-workload.md).

 2. To add environment variables, run: